 Sometimes, when the company expects you to buy/sell securities inside your account on a regular basis, they will charge you an inactivity fee if you do not.
 This fee is oftentimes equivalent of the commission for 1-5 trades per quarter.
 A lot of discount brokerage firms have an account size above which they waive inactivity fees, but some charge it regardless.

 Beware of inactivity fees if you do not plan on trading for a prolonged period in your brokerage accounts.

 Fees and transactions costs associated with investing are often confusing and convoluted and it’s important to understand how these fees impact you in the long-term.
 When meeting with your financial advisor carefully review the costs associated with your funds.
 For this reason, WealthBar strives for complete transparency and will not charge you any hidden fees.

-Still have questions about your WealthBar portfolio?
+Still, have questions about your WealthBar portfolio?
 Just login to your WealthBar dashboard to review your portfolio’s performance and to talk to your advisor.
 Not yet a client?
-Signup here and receive a complimentary online personal financial planning session with one of our expert financial advisors.
+WealthBar clients get access to unlimited financial planning.
+Sign up here.